isomerpages/cris-corp/news-and-events/news/_posts/2024-02-08-post-Sci Heroines Unveiled.md

 <p>Her role as a project manager entails coordinating collaborations among
 clinician scientists, researchers, and industry to bridge the gap between lab discoveries and real-world impact.
-As someone who enjoys learning, each project as a learning experience which leaves a significant impact on her, making her a more resilient person who welcomes new challenges.</p>
+As someone who enjoys learning, each project is a learning experience which leaves a significant impact on her, making her a more resilient person who welcomes new challenges.</p>
 <p>Inspired by Nimmi, her eight-year-old daughter is an avid science lover
 who is enthusiastic about helping others.
 She often tackles questions from